 Festival season is the most awaited time of the year for every Indian.
 Starting in October with auspicious Navratri, the festival season begins in October.
-This is among those few times where people forget about every other tension and stress happening in their life and enjoy the festivals.
+This is among those few times when people forget about every other tension and stress happening in their life and enjoy the festivals.

 Indian culture is all about forgiveness and letting things go.
 During this time, people forget the differences between others and join each other to celebrate these days.
 Though the rejoicing begins from Navratri, the most awaited day is the day of Deepawali.